JoshiPrabin/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This is a repository for some DSA
+This is a repository for DSA